modernsoftware/learn-csharp/design-patterns/solid.md

 # I - Interface segregation principle

-This principle states that any client should not be forced to use an interface which is irrelevant to it.
+This principle states that a class should not be forced to use an interface which is irrelevant to it.

 In the previous example, we saw the TemporaryEmployee class being forced to implement the CalculatePensionContribution() method that is irrelevant to it, since temporary employees do not receive a pension.